dejanu/cheeatos/postgres.md

 table pg_hba_file_rules ;
 ```

-* Views-is a virtual table that is created from a `SELECT` statement.
+* Views - is a virtual table that is created from a `SELECT` statement.
 Unlike a regular table, a view does not store data on its own, but it provides a logical representation of data from one or more tables.

 ```bash
 # create VIEW